Career Opportunities in the Biomedical Informatics Group

 We are seeking a highly motivated postdoctoral researcher with a strong background in computational genomics and cancer genomics to join us in our endeavor to push the state-of-the-art in computational biology and address some of the major challenges arising in the integration and application of genomic data from cancer patients.

-Software Engineer for the development of scientific software (80 -100%)
+Software Engineer for scientific software development

 For more information, please contact Gunnar Rätsch and use “#application #info” in the subject line.
 Please be patient while awaiting a response – we are a busy group!